-- Enter the URL of the video you want to download
+- Enter or paste the URL of the video you want to download

 That’s it!
 Your download will begin automatically.

-Note: Curious how we made this GIF?
-Gifox has a screen recording tool that makes it easy to record your screen and make a GIF out of that recording!
+Note: By the way, we’ve created the GIF you see above using Gifox.
+It has a screen recording tool that makes it easy to record your screen and make a GIF out of that recording!

 When you’re ready to turn your video into a GIF, there’s a fantastic app named Permute that can help.
 The app’s claim to fame is that it can take just about any file type and turn it into any other file type.
 And it works!

 When you’re ready to turn a video into a GIF using Permute, here’s how it’s done: